 Systems have small differences in how they operate, but the basic principles remain.
 The MEHV (Mild Electric Hybrid Vehicle) is becoming a phrase that we should all become somewhat familiar with given its application.
 I’ve driven a few cars with this system at this point, and frankly, the benefits of what is claimed in fuel consumption are rather small at present, but the additional boost is something that is best felt and offers real value, despite weight considerations.

 The best application of this tech that I have sampled thus far is the Mercedez E53 AMG, being the first of the AMG model line up,

 Affalterbach’s 3litre inline six-cylinder petrol “twin forced induction” engine boosts 320Kw and 520 Nm with the system adding 16kW and 250Nm under “EQ boost”.

-The argument simply the power advantage vs economy advantage, some of these systems and the EQ boost abilities make the system rather important in that they can transform the performance as 250Nm is no easy feat.
-Understand this its a cheat code to power and I feel most cars will adopt this in some way and with some refinement and the advancement it will likely see through the major manufacture support it has will become a very common thing.
+The argument merely exists in power vs economy advantage, some of these systems and the EQ boost abilities make this method rather crucial, in that they can transform the performance as 250Nm is no easy feat.
+Understand this its a cheat code to power and I feel most cars will adopt this in some way and with some refinement and the advancement it will likely see through the significant manufacture support it has will become a widespread thing.
 The E53 AMG, for example, is a torque monster and overtaking in this car makes it feel far more rapid than the numbers suggest.
-Obviously, there will be no replacement for displacement and the E63 would make this car a tiny spec in the rearview, but it makes this a far better car and makes a lot of sense once you’ve sampled the tech.
+There will be no replacement for displacement, and the E63 would make this car a tiny spec in the rearview, but it makes this a far better car and makes a lot of sense once you’ve sampled the tech.

 Is the 48Volt Mild-Hybrid System the future?